See you soon!

 - Treetop Challenge at Howletts is closed, but you can still explore the ancient woodlands of Animals of The Ice Age

-- Selected keeper talks and animal experiences will not be running for at-risk species
+- Selected keeper talks and animal experiences will not be running for at-risk species and to avoid gatherings

 - Additional toilet and handwashing facilities are available